virtualatoms/tropic/tropic-core/README.md

-# tropic-core
+# tropic-client

-This namespace package defines the schema models used by the API server and client.
+This namespace package defines the TROPIC API client.